PLPAcademy/day-3-assignment-stela-kaishe/README.md

 C) Open the terminal and type sudo apt install python
 D) Install pip manually

+ The answer is B) Download Python from the official website

 Which option should you ensure is checked during Python installation on Windows?

 A) Install with default settings
 B) Install to a custom directory
 C) Add Python to PATH
 D) Install all available features
+The answer is C) Add Python to PATH

 How do you verify Python installation on any system?